 The Australian Antarctic Medal, established in 1987.
 It replaced the (British) Imperial Polar Medal and its variations which date back to 1857 for service in the Arctic and Antarctic regions.

 The Australian Antarctic Medal is awarded by the Governor-General with the authority of the Queen to an Australian citizen or other person nominated by the Minister or Parliamentary Secretary responsible for Antarctic matters, who has given “outstanding service in scientific research or exploration, or in support of such work, in the course of, or in connection with, an Australian Antarctic Expedition”.
 Recipients of the Australian Antarctic Medal are entitled to use the post-nominal letters “AAM”.

 The Governor-General announces the awards in a special Honours List on Midwinter’s Day, 21 June, a time of traditional significance to all who have worked in the Antarctic.

-The Australian Antarctic Medal can be awarded to the same person for a second and subsequent occasion, however to date this has not occurred.
-Similarly, unlike any of the other Meritorious Service Awards, there is no quota imposed on the number of awards per year.
+The Australian Antarctic Medal can be awarded to the same person for a second and subsequent occasion, and there is no quota imposed on the number of awards per year.
 This makes the Australian Antarctic Medal unique among the Meritorious Service Awards.

 The last awards of the Polar Medal covered expeditions up to 1980, and the first recipients of the Australian Antarctic Medal were announced on 22 June 1987.
 This group included expeditions from 1981 onward.